-Few worlds in the solar system are as compelling as Saturn’s sixth largest moon Enceladus.
-A handful of worlds are thought to have liquid water oceans beneath their frozen shell, but only Enceladus sprays its ocean out into space where a spacecraft can sample it.
+Few worlds in our solar system are as compelling as Saturn’s icy ocean moon Enceladus.
+A handful of worlds are thought to have liquid water oceans beneath their frozen shell, but Enceladus sprays its ocean out into space where a spacecraft can sample it.
+From these samples, scientists have determined that Enceladus has most of the chemical ingredients needed for life, and likely has hydrothermal vents spewing out hot, mineral-rich water into its ocean.

 Pictures from the Voyager spacecraft in the 1980s indicated that although this moon is small—only about 310 miles (500 kilometers) across — its icy surface is remarkably smooth in some places, and bright white all over.
 In fact, Enceladus is the most reflective body in the solar system.
 For decades, scientists didn’t know why.